baezortega/mutree/README.md

 * __PAML__, which can be downloaded from [Ziheng Yang's website](http://abacus.gene.ucl.ac.uk/software/paml.html).

-* A recent __Java__ runtime (1.6+), which can be downloaded from the [Java website](https://www.java.com), although it is probably already installed in your system.
+* A recent __Java__ runtime (1.6+), which can be downloaded from the [Java website](https://www.java.com) (although it may be already installed in your system).

-* __Figtree__, which can be downloaded from [Andrew Rambaut's website](http://tree.bio.ed.ac.uk/software/figtree/), is the recommended way of visualising the output trees.
+* __FigTree__, which can be downloaded from [Andrew Rambaut's website](http://tree.bio.ed.ac.uk/software/figtree/), is the recommended way of visualizing the output trees.

-Muttree already includes its own (slightly altered) version of the treesub pipeline, in the folder 'treesub-TCG'.
+Muttree already includes its own (slightly customized) version of the treesub pipeline, in the folder 'treesub-TCG'.
 Therefore, installation of treesub is not necessary, although it may be needed to re-compile it (see below).

 The following instructions describe the steps for installing muttree and all its components in an Ubuntu 14.04.4 system; they should be valid for any Ubuntu or Debian Linux distribution.
 All of these tools have available Mac and Windows versions (please consult their respective websites).
 Muttree itself has not been tested on Mac or Windows systems, but it might work with an appropriate bash shell.